legumeinfo/jekyll-theme-legumeinfo/README.md

 ---
 ```

-The `layout` entry should always specify the `home` layout for the homepage, though you can specify the `default` layout if you want the same layout but without the news and announcements cards on the right side of the page.
+The `layout` entry should always specify the `home` layout for the homepage, though you can specify the `default` layout if you want the same layout but without the news and events cards on the right side of the page.

 ### `Gemfile`